harfbuzz/harfbuzz/RELEASING.md

    a.
 Put contents of [this](https://drive.google.com/open?id=0B3_fQkxDZZXXbWltRGd5bjVrUDQ) on your `~/.local/i686-w64-mingw32`,

    b.
-Run `../mingw32.sh --with-uniscribe` script (available below) to configure harfbuzz with mingw in a subdirector (eg. winbuild/),
+Run `../mingw32.sh --with-uniscribe` script to configure harfbuzz with mingw in a subdirector (eg. winbuild/),

    c. make

    d.
-Back in the parent directory, run `./UPDATE.sh` (available below) to build win32 bundle.
+Back in the parent directory, run `./UPDATE.sh`(available below) to build win32
+      bundle.

 11. Copy all artefacts to users.freedesktop.org and move them into `/srv/www.freedesktop.org/www/software/harfbuzz/release` There should be four